Weld logo

 What I dislike about Google Cloud Dataflow

-What is Informatica Cloud
+Informatica Cloud in Short

 Informatica Intelligent Cloud Services (IICS) is a cloud-native iPaaS that provides ETL/ELT, application integration, API management, and data quality in a single SaaS platform.
 It offers hundreds of pre-built connectors for SaaS apps, cloud databases, and on-premises systems via Secure Agents.
 Key features include drag-and-drop flow designer, real-time integrations, and monitoring dashboards.